Gracerosen/javascript-intro/README.md

-Assignment Operator (assigns a value to its left operand based on the value of its right operand.)
+<strong>Assignment Operator</strong> (assigns a value to its left operand based on the value of its right operand.)
 Here are some of them:

 += addition assignment
 -= subtraction assignment